cfjedimaster/htmlescape-vscode/README.md

 [![Installs](https://vsmarketplacebadge.apphb.com/installs/raymondcamden.htmlescape-vscode-extension.svg)](https://marketplace.visualstudio.com/items?itemName=raymondcamden.htmlescape-vscode-extension)
 [![Ratings](https://vsmarketplacebadge.apphb.com/rating/raymondcamden.htmlescape-vscode-extension.svg)](https://marketplace.visualstudio.com/items?itemName=raymondcamden.htmlescape-vscode-extension)

 This is a Visual Studio Code extension that simply converts any text into web-ready text that can be used in a blog entry.
-So for example, a `&lt;` character will become `&amp;lt;`.
+So for example, a `<` character will become `&lt;`.
+There are two uses of it:

+### Open in Preview Document

 To use, simply open a file and run `Show Escaped HTML`.
 If no text is selected, it will convert the entire document.
+The result is opened in a preview document to the side:

 ![Example](images/preview.gif)

+### Replace in Document

+To use this feature, you must have selected text (I'm open to changing this).
+Select text, run `Replace Selection with Escaped HTML` and the current selection will be escaped in the document itself.

 ## License
 [MIT](LICENSE)